Adversarial Dependence Minimization: Principal and Independent Component Analysis (PICA)

 \subsection{Nonlinear Principal and Independent Component Analysis}

 The Non-Linear Principal Component Analysis (NLPCA) extended PCA to non-linear transformations.
-It was introduced by~\cite{kramer1991autoencoder_nlpca} as an auto-encoder learning the identity mapping.
+It was introduced by \citet{kramer1991autoencoder_nlpca} as an autoencoder that learns the identity mapping.
 The architecture included an intermediate "bottleneck" representation, forcing the network to learn low-dimensional data representations.
 The original architecture was a four-layer feed-forward neural network with sigmoid activation functions.
-Following this definition, one can learn a NLPCA reduction by training an encoder $f_{\vtheta}: \mathbb{R}^l \to \mathbb{R}^d$ and a decoder $g_{\vpsi}: \mathbb{R}^d \to \mathbb{R}^l$ to minimize the reconstruction error:
+Following this definition, one can learn an NLPCA reduction by training an encoder $f_{\vtheta}: \mathbb{R}^l \to \mathbb{R}^d$ and a decoder $g_{\xi}: \mathbb{R}^d \to \mathbb{R}^l$ to minimize the reconstruction error:

 One may assume that a solution with minimal reconstruction error should exhibit low redundancy in the bottleneck representation.
-Yet, equation~\ref{eq:original_nlpca} does not explicitly push the bottleneck representation to have uncorrelated dimensions.
-Therefore, starting from the encoder-decoder architecture from the equation~\ref{eq:original_nlpca}, we add the ADMin objective by following the development from Section~\ref{subsec:pca_application}:
+Yet, \cref{eq:original_nlpca} does not explicitly push the bottleneck representation to have uncorrelated dimensions.
+Therefore, starting from the encoder-decoder architecture from the \cref{eq:original_nlpca}, we add the \ADM{} objective by following the development from \cref{subsec:pca_application}: